pnsn/station_metrics/station_metrics/metrics/hourly_max_acc.md

 ## Notes

 The order of operations matters and is deliberate.
-Filtering before cutting means the filter's start-up transient lands in the 120 s of padding and is thrown away, rather than contaminating the first seconds of the measured window.
+Filtering before cutting means the filter's edge effects lands in the 120 s of padding and is thrown away, rather than contaminating the first seconds of the measured window.
 The same is true of the drift introduced when a velocity channel is differentiated or an accelerometer is integrated for other metrics.